Mohamed1Mahmoud2/Landing_page_Udacity/README.md

 # Landing_page_Udacity

+##Landing page
-<p>Landing page is my first project with Udacity, and I hope to be successful in using the tools that I learned to implement what is required of me in this project.</p>
+<p>This is my first project with Udacity,</p?
+<p>and I hope to be successful in using the tools that
+I learned to implement what is required of me in this project.</p>
 <ul>
    <li>I created a function to create a link for each section. </li>
   <li>I add some sections to the page. </li>